google/play-unity-plugins/README.md

 * App’s package version
 * Google Play Plugins for Unity's version

-This data will be collected when you upload your app package to the Play Console.
+This data will be collected when you upload [your app package](https://developer.android.com/studio/publish/upload-bundle) to the Play Console.
 To opt-out of this data collection process, remove the packagename.metadata.jar file found under each plugin's `Runtime/Plugins` folder.

-Note, this data collection related to your use of the Google Play Plugins for Unity and Google’s use of the collected data is separate and independent of Google’s collection of your library dependencies for Java-based SDKs or wrappers around Unity plugins when you upload your app package to the Play Console.
+Note, this data collection related to your use of the Google Play Plugins for Unity and Google’s use of the collected data is separate and independent of Google’s collection of library dependencies declared in Gradle when you upload your app package to the Play Console.

 ## Related plugins